Shūichi Ikeda

-Shūichi Ikeda (池田 秀一, Ikeda Shūichi) is a Japanese actor, voice actor, and narrator.
+Shūichi Ikeda (池田 秀一, Ikeda Shūichi) is a Japanese actor and narrator.
 Ikeda is married to Sakiko Tamagawa, although he was once married to Keiko Toda.
 He currently works for Tokyo Actor's Consumer's Cooperative Society.
 He is best known for his role as Char Aznable in multiple Gundam series, Scorpio Milo in Saint Seiya 1980s, Shuichi Akai from Detective Conan, and Red-Haired Shanks from One Piece.
 He is also the official Japanese dubbing roles for Jet Li.
 In 2023, Ikeda was a recipient of the Best Supporting Actor Award at the 17th Seiyu Awards.